mbarberry/set-env/README.md

 - dockerLogin
 - dockerBuild
-- dockerBuildArg: docker build with --build-arg automatically set to $CONFIG_ENV
 - dockerPush
 - samBuild
 - samDeploy

-All commands can be passed --add-options as the last option.
-For example set-env dockerBuild --config-file ../config.js --add-options --progress string

 # Options:

---config-file can be provided as a relative path.
-The default is ./config.js
+--config-file can be provided as a relative path to all commands.
+The default is ./config.js.

+--add-options can be passed to dockerBuild and what follows will be provided to docker build as is.
+Must be the last option.
+Example usage: CONFIG_ENV=dev set-env dockerBuild --add-options --progress string --build-arg ConfigEnv=$CONFIG_ENV

 ## Config